schibsted/spid-tech-docs/resources/endpoints/user-post.md

 Create a new user.
 Not available for mobile clients, for historical reasons.
 See the [signup endpoint](/endpoints/POST/signup/).

-The email is globally unique in SPiD, and there can only be one account associated with any given email address.
+The email is globally unique in SchAcc, and there can only be one account associated with any given email address.
 To query for the availability of an email address, see the
 [email status endpoint](/endpoints/GET/email/{email}/status/).